Car TalkCar ComparisonA Complete Comparison between Toyota Allex vs RunX

 Toyota RunX: Things You Need To Know

 While expanding their brand into the hatchback market; Toyota took the Corolla design and brought some implementations into it.
 The earlier model was simply tweaked a little.
 Toyota thus modified the back storage compartment with an upward-swinging door.
-The new modifications brought the birth of the Corolla FX hatchback; which was later assigned a new brand name, “Toyota RunX”.
+The new modifications brought the birth of the Corolla FX hatchback, which was later assigned a new brand name, “Toyota RunX”.

-The RunX became popular as the Japanese domestic car.
+The RunX became popular as a Japanese domestic car.
 The RunX was available with both a 5-speed manual transmission and a 4-speed automatic transmission.
 The choice of transmission allowed drivers to select their preferred driving experience, whether it be a more engaging manual gearbox or the convenience of an automatic.
-Besides, like the Allex, the RunX was a front-wheel drive vehicle.
-This drivetrain configuration is common for compact hatchbacks and provides good traction and handling characteristics for urban and highway driving.

 Toyota Allex Overview